-Sure, Uber is the one that started it all, but it’s also the one known for its lack of regard for both customers and its drivers.
-In my experience, an Uber ride more often than not costs more than a cab covering the same route, and it always seems like when you need one the most, prices are surging out of control–although anecdotally, I’ve been getting hit with surge pricing less often recently.
-Also, Uber drivers can cancel rides at will, while riders can get charged for doing so.
+Sure, Uber is the one that started it all, but it’s also the one known for its lack of regard for both customers, its drivers, and its full-time employees.
+In my experience, an Uber ride costs more than a cab covering the same route, and it always seems like when you need one the most, prices are surging out of control–although anecdotally, I’ve been getting hit with surge pricing less often recently.
 Uber is rarely my number one choice, but it’s worth having it set up on your phone just in case (and for use in other cities).
-Note that Uber is under increasing pressure to add a tipping option to its app, which would probably ultimately result in riders paying more per ride.
+In June 2017, Uber caved to pressure to add a tipping option to its app, although it is in no way made to feel obligatory.
+It’s also been busy sneaking in a slew of other charges, including for a long pickup and returning items left in the car by passengers.

-Lyft’s service is pretty similar to Uber’s.
+Lyft’s service is pretty similar to Uber’s, as is its pricing (lyft implemented a tipping option before Uber).
 The company is a little less forthcoming about when surge pricing goes into effect, but caps it at three times the normal rate, unlike Uber.
-Anecdotal evidence shows that Lyft treats its drivers slightly better than does Uber.
-As for user experience, though, the two services are pretty tit for tat, although Lyft’s app does already have a tipping option.
+Anecdotal evidence as well as a study or two show that Lyft treats its drivers better than does Uber.
+As for user experience, though, the two services are pretty tit for tat.

 NYC taxis run on one of two computer systems, and Arro serves the one that Curb doesn’t.
 Consensus seems to be that so far, Curb is the superior option, both in terms of its technology and its reliability.
-However, I haven’t yet used it myself.
+However, I haven’t yet used Arro myself.

 The Old-Fashioned Hail